aiven/aiven-docs/docs/platform/concepts/cloud-security.md

 When using VPC peering, no public internet based access is provided to the services.
-Service addresses are published in public DNS, but they can only be connected to from the customer\'s peered VPC using private network addresses.
+Service addresses are published in public DNS, but they can only be connected to from the customer's peered VPC using private network addresses.

 The services providing virtual machines are still contained under Aiven